makrai/notes/gupta2111-multiling-multilabel-emo-virtual.md

 Vikram Gupta
 arXiv:2111.06181 [cs.CL]

-* Virtual Adversarial Training (VAT) has been effective in learning robust mods
+* Virtual Adversarial Training (VAT) has been effective in robust learning
   * supervised and semi-supervised settings for both computer vision and NLP
   * not yet for multilingual and multilabel text classification
 * we explore VAT for multilabel emotion recognition with a focus on leveraging